 In addition to the CFPB, at the federal level, the banking regulators and the FTC have enforcement authority with respect to banks and non-banks, respectively.
 At the state level, banking departments, licensing authorities and state attorneys general have varying degrees of rule-making and enforcement authority.

-In the United States, the primary payment methods are cash, debit card, credit card, prepaid card, cheques and ACH transactions.
+In the United States, the primary payment methods are cash, debit card, credit card, prepaid card, cheques and automated clearing house (ACH) transactions.
 The Federal Reserve estimates that in 2018 alone there were more than 174 billion non-cash retail payment transactions in the US, with a value in excess of US$97 trillion.6 According to the Federal Reserve, the most common payment methods are card-based (debit, credit and prepaid), while ACH transactions have the highest dollar value for non-cash retail payments.7

 Although there is a great deal of industry interest and activity around online and mobile payments, to date, most online and mobile payments are processed using traditional payment infrastructures.
 Nevertheless, emerging payment solutions can leverage a number of enhancements over traditional payment methods, including improved customer interfaces, increased use of customer data, and integration with customer loyalty or reward programmes or other third-party services used by consumers.
 These enhancements have the potential to lessen friction and promote consumer conversion and usage rates.
 Many of the novel legal and regulatory issues surrounding emerging payments are related to these enhancements.